-I discovered that William Gay was born in 1941, the son of a sharecropper.
-He grew up a blue-collar worker, a carpenter and painter.
+William Gay was born the son of a sharecropper in Hohenwald, Tennessee.
 At age 15 he discovered the magic of words and knew he wanted to write, but it wasn’t part of his world.

-He submitted a short story to the Georgia Review.
+At age 55, he submitted a short story to the Georgia Review.
 It was called “I Hate To See That Evening Sun Go Down.”
 They published him.
-He was 55.

 “After I finally got published in the Georgia Review, I got a call from the editor at The Atlantic.
 He asked why I wasn’t sending them something because they’d like to publish my work.
 I told him I’d been sending things for years.
 He said they never got to his desk.
 I had to wonder what kind of operation they were running.”